metabrainz/musicbrainz-server/RELEASING.md

 ### Build Docker images

-Then, you must build new MusicBrainz Server Docker images from Jenkins, go to
+Then, you must build new MusicBrainz Server Docker images from Jenkins:

 1. Go to https://ci.metabrainz.org/job/musicbrainz-docker-images/